nodejs/node/doc/api/n-api.md

 Opaque datatype that is passed to a callback function.
 It can be used for two
 purposes:
-- Get additional information about the context in which the callback was invoked
+- Get additional information about the context in which the callback was invoked.
-- Set the return value of the callback
+- Set the return value of the callback.

 #### *napi_callback*
 Function pointer type for user-provided native functions which are to be